-Koyadofu (高野豆腐) or freeze-dried tofu is a common pantry staple you can always find in the Japanese kitchen.
-When you’re running out of fresh ingredients or desperately need one more dish to round up a meal, you can always reach out to Koyadofu.
-Today I’ll show you a classic Simmered Koyadofu (高野豆腐の煮物) recipe.
-It’s easy to prepare and makes a great meal prep dish.
+Koyadofu (高野豆腐) or Koya tofu is freeze-dried tofu.
+It is a common pantry staple you can always find in the Japanese kitchen.
+When you’re running out of fresh ingredients or need one more dish to round up a meal, you can always reach out to Koyadofu.
+Today, I’ll show you a classic Simmered Koyadofu (高野豆腐の煮物) recipe that’s easy to prepare and a great meal prep dish to make ahead of time.

 What is Koyadofu?